 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for drafters in general will decline by 3% between 2014 and 2024.
-Drafters in general earned a median salary of $52,720 per year as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs for drafters in general will have little or no change (0%) between 2018 and 2028.
+Drafters in general earned a median salary of $55,550 per year as of May 2018.

 Continuing Education and Certification